19hours/sg-statutes/Acts/Income Tax Act.md

 (d) each claim shall be made in such form and be accompanied by such information and supporting document relating to the capital expenditure as the Comptroller may specify; and

-(e) for the avoidance of doubt, a claim may be made for any year of assessment after the year of assessment 2015.
+(e) for the avoidance of doubt, a claim may be made for any year of assessment after the year of assessment 2018.

 [29/2012]

+[Act 37 of 2014 wef 27/11/2014]

 (5) For the purposes of subsections (1), (3), (4) and (4A), an individual carrying on one or more trades, professions or businesses through 2 or more firms (excluding partnerships) shall not be granted a cash payout that exceeds the amount computed in accordance with subsection (3) or (4) (as the case may be).